sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 ## Sharetribe Web Template and Stripe

-The default Stripe integration in Flex works with any client application.
+The default Stripe integration in Sharetribe works with any client application.
 However, the Sharetribe Web Template is further configured to work hand in hand with Stripe: